PGCHE & AFS

 When applying for the PGCHE or AFS you will need to submit the completed application form, signed by your Head of School or their designated signatory, to email@example.com via email or post.

-The deadline for the September cohort is usually 31st August, and the January cohort is usually 31st December; however, we have a large number of applications due to the increase in staff and GTA scholarships, and therefore have limited places, so please send your application in as soon as possible.
+Please be aware we have a large number of applications due to the increase in staff and GTA scholarships, and therefore have limited places, so please send your application in as soon as possible.

 Sending your application in 3 months in advance will not guarantee you a place, but will give you a much better chance.